frankflucero/Customer-Success-Best-Practices/README.md

 -	TO SCALE ONE Must invest in Low Touch, work with Partners [Partner CSMs who are trained/certified, NEED PARTNER PORTAL] and Analytics.
 Studies show NPS does not suffer due to Low Touch.
 -	LAER = Land, Adopt, Expand, Renew.
 PUT THE RIGHT RESOURCES AT THE POINT IN THE CTM JOURNEY THAT DELIVERS THE BEST CX IN THE MOST COST EFFECTIVE MANNER.
 -	Analytics evolved from Predictive Churn/Retention [36% do this] to Predictive Expansion [21% do this] to Predictive ctm achievement against their desired Outcomes.
 -	In addition to doing a Journey you need to live it thru out all teams.
 They need to be actively involved to Operationalize The Journey.
-That means changing their processes, measurements, etc.
+That means changing their processes, measurements, etc....